 The screen lowers from the back of the curtain and it is on the forward portion of the upper stage floor.
 The screen will drop below the table height so any tables, etc on the stage must be placed behind the screen depth.
 The bottom of the screen is 22 inches from the upper stage floor.
 This makes the bottom of the screen 6 ½ feet from the ballroom floor.
 The middle of the screen is 11 feet off the ballroom floor, making the viewing area excellent from most any place in the hall.

 The Meadowbrook Bar.
 The Bar area is usually set up between the arches adjacent to the southeast Ballroom doors.
 It is outside these doors that vendors set their beer trailers for events.
-This makes it easier to bring in the beer from the outside then going thru the kitchen.
-Ron Hiser built a bar for his daughter’s wedding and following the wedding, the Hiser’s donated the bar to the Friends of Meadowbrook to use for rental.
+This makes it easier to bring in the beer from the outside.
 This bar was built of wood and designed to fit the decor of the Ballroom.
-The Bar is available for rent for a donation to the Friends of Meadowbrook.
+The Bar is available to use for a $250 dollar donation to the Friends of Meadowbrook.

 This is a picture of the south side Promenade area.
 The Promenade area is from the arches to the outside walls.
 There are benches along the window walls.
 The tables are 8 feet long and have 4 chairs on the floor side and one at each end.
 The Promenade circles the entire building and the restrooms and coat room are located off the Promenade behind the stage.